Last Reviewed: September 2016

 What is campylobacteriosis?

-It is a diarrheal illness caused by infection with the bacterium Campylobacter jejuni.
-It is the most common cause of bacterial diarrhea in New York State.
-Most cases are seen in the summer months and occur as single cases.
-Outbreaks are uncommon.
+Campylobacteriosis is an infection that causes diarrhea (loose stool/poop) and is the most common cause of bacterial diarrhea in New York State.
+The majority of cases are seen in the summer months and occur as single cases.
+Outbreaks (when two or more people become ill from the same source) are uncommon.

 Who gets campylobacteriosis?